victormanueldev/study-notes/aws/PractitionerCourse.md

  The number of Edge Locations is greater than the number of Availability Zones, which is greater than the number of Regions. https://aws.amazon.com/about-aws/global-infrastructure/

+ A Multi-Region deployment will best ensure global availability.

 **Choose the right AWS Region**
 - Data Sovereignty Laws
 - Latency to end users